metoppv/improver/doc/source/metadata/Reference.rst

 This is a variable attribute used by netCDF-writing software to specify the precision that is maintained when 'bit-shaving' is applied to provide improved file compression.
-The example value of ``3LL`` indicated that a precision of 3 decimal places is preserved, i.e. values precise to the nearest 0.001.
+The example value of ``3LL`` indicates that a precision of 3 decimal places is preserved, i.e. values precise to the nearest 0.001.
-As 'bit-having' is zeroing bits
+As 'bit-shaving' is zeroing bits
 (that are providing an unrequired level precision), this would actually be implemented as the power of 2 nearest 0.001.

-This is usually included automatically where the precision limited.
+This is usually included automatically where the precision is limited.

 The driver for the use of 'bit-shaving' is that although it requires no extension to the software to read the data (the number formats